- Receive training from a management professional with 30+ years of experience.

 Module Three opens with a discussion of products and services commonly used by treasury professionals to disburse funds.
 The disbursements section also describes tools used to deter payments fraud.
 Next, the module describes key aspects related to collections, including lockboxes and international collection issues.
 The module closes with a discussion of cash concentration, including the concepts of notional and physical pooling.

 The previous module described the importance of the collections, concentration, and disbursement policies in allowing the treasury department to determine the firm’s current liquidity position.
 Once the liquidity position is known, treasury personnel can determine whether the firm has either excess cash available or a cash deficit.

 Module Four begins with key issues related to short-term investing.
-Since the short-term investment portfolio consists of excess cash the firm may require for future liquidity management purposes, most treasury professionals focus on preserving principal, as opposed to seeking higher yields by taking on more risk.
+Since the short-term investment portfolio consists of excess cash the firm may require for future liquidity management purposes, most treasury professionals focus on preserving principal instead of seeking higher yields by taking on more risk.
 For this reason, the vast majority of the short-term investment portfolio will consist of money market securities with a maturity of one year or less.

 Next, the module describes pertinent short-term borrowing topics, which may be required when the firm has a cash deficit.
 Specifically, the characteristics of several short-term borrowing instruments are covered, as well as the calculations involved in determining the effective borrowing cost for lines of credit and commercial paper.
 The module closes with a discussion of credit ratings and the agencies that provide them.